nikrb/cra-js-play/README.md

-playing with react and testing with jext and enzyme.
+playing with react and testing with jest and enzyme.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).